Miouyouyou/ARMv8a-Return-value-to-Java-Android/README.md

 This example demonstrates how to :

-* generate a library containing a procedure written in ARMv7 GNU ASsembly;
+* generate a library containing a procedure written in ARMv7 GNU ASsembly
-* call this procedure from a Android app using the JNI;
+* call this procedure from a Android app using the JNI
-* use the returned value in the Android app and display it.
+* use the returned value in the Android app and display it

 # Requirements